zengineering/the-office-dialogue/README.md

 ### Workflow
 A makefile is provided for convenience.
-Dive into to see the package-level commands it runs.
+Dive into it to see the package-level commands it runs.

 #### Setup